WallStreetMojo

 How to Apply for TAN?

-• Every person required to deduct and collect tax on behalf of the government is required to apply for a tan, but now the question arises as to how to apply.
+• Every person is required to deduct and collect taxes on behalf of the government.
+Therefore, it is required to apply for a TAN, but now the question arises regarding how to apply.
 A person may apply for TAN either through online mode or offline mode.
-It is easy, and one can simply follow the following steps to get his/ her TAN number.
+It is easy, and one can follow the following steps to get their TAN number.

-• TAN number is allotted by Income tax authorities.
-In the case of the online application, an applicant needs to fill 49B online and submit the same along with application nominal fees.
-In the case of offline application, an applicant for allotment of TAN just needs to file form 49B and submit it at any of the TIN Facilitation Centres.
+• Income tax authorities allot TAN numbers.
+In the case of the online application, an applicant must fill 49B online and submit the same along with application nominal fees.
+In the case of offline application, an applicant for allotment of TAN needs to file form 49B and submit it at any of the TIN Facilitation Centres.

-• The application form can also be submitted online.
-Once after filing of an application and submitting it the same at facilitation centers, an applicant will be allotted TAN subject to the condition that no discrepancies are found in the application.
-An acknowledgment number will be generated after applying.
-This number can be tracked online at the Income Tax Website.
+• One can also submit the application form online.
+Once after filing an application and submitting it the same at facilitation centers, an applicant will be allotted TAN subject to the condition that they must find no discrepancies in the application.
+It will generate an acknowledgment number after applying.
+One can track this number online at the income-tax website.

 Structure